A stunning photograph of the raging power of a stormy sea. But while the power of a stormy sea is immense, so is the strength of the tide.

 Despite all this work we realised we still could not reach our target of £50 per megawatt hour.

-A this stage we acknowledge help from Balfour Beatty, GE (USA: this was a helpful "way in" to them: https://www.ge.com/renewableenergy/hydro-power ) the housebuilders Crest Nicolson, Kvaerner GmbH and Morgan Sindall.
-To this list must be added an extremely useful conversation with Tony Trapp FREng on the viability of tidal power and his report (a Royal Academy of Engineering publication authored by him) on the matter.
+At this stage we acknowledge help from Balfour Beatty, General Electric (USA: this is a helpful "way in" to them: https://www.ge.com/renewableenergy/hydro-power ) the housebuilders Crest Nicolson, Kvaerner GmbH and Morgan Sindall.

 We found out how to do it though......... and it works.

-Solving power generation without subsidy and overcoming the turn of the tide problem was our principal "technical" research phase and was completed in 2020.
-We had most help on the way from Balfour Beatty (again), from the Met Office, the National Physical Laboratory and Tata steel, the others listed above, and wish to record our appreciation and thanks.
+Solving power generation without subsidy and overcoming the turn of the tide problem comprised our principal "technical" research phase and was completed in 2020.
+We had most help on the way from Balfour Beatty (again), from the Met Office, the National Physical Laboratory and Tata steel, the others as listed above, and wish to record our appreciation and thanks.

 In addition, we can store hundreds of megawatts of power; in due course gigawatts.
 Again we considered this in more detail (see section on power storage).